dimashn04/advprog-rust1/README.md

     8. It constructs an HTTP response containing the determined status_line, length, and contents.
     9. Finally, it writes the constructed HTTP response back to the client over the TCP stream.
 In summary, this modification extends the functionality of the server to handle a special case where if the client requests ```GET /sleep HTTP/1.1```, the server sleeps for 10 seconds before responding with the content of ```hello.html```.
 Otherwise, it behaves as before, serving either ```hello.html``` for root requests or ```404.html``` for requests to non-existent resources.

+## Commit 5
+### How does ThreadPool work?
+Here's how it works:
+    1. ThreadPool Initialization (```ThreadPool::new```):
+        - It initializes a new thread pool with a specified size.
+The size determines the number of worker threads in the pool.
+        - It creates a channel (```mpsc::channel```) for communication between the main thread (which submits jobs) and the worker threads.
+        - It creates a vector to hold the worker threads.
+        - For each worker thread, it creates a new Worker struct, passing it the ID and a clone of the receiver end of the channel.
+    2. Worker Creation (```Worker::new```):
+        - Each worker thread is created with a closure that runs in an infinite loop.
+        - Inside the loop, the worker waits for a job to be sent over the channel.
+        - Once a job is received, the worker executes it.
+    3. Job Execution (```ThreadPool::execute```):
+        - To execute a job, the main thread places the job inside a box and sends it over the channel to one of the worker threads.
+        - The job is then executed by the worker thread.
+    4. Concurrency and Communication:
+        - The ```Arc<Mutex<mpsc::Receiver<Job>>>``` is shared among all worker threads.
+This allows multiple threads to access the receiver end of the channel safely.
+        - The ```Mutex``` ensures that only one worker thread can receive a job at a time to prevent data races.
+        - The ```mpsc``` (multi-producer, single-consumer) channel allows multiple threads to send jobs to worker threads concurrently while ensuring that each job is only processed by one worker.
+In summary, the thread pool manages a fixed number of worker threads.
+Jobs are submitted to the pool and executed concurrently by the worker threads, providing a simple mechanism for parallel execution of tasks.